agda/agda/doc/user-manual/tools/command-line-options.rst

      Enables use of `Agda.Builtin.Erased.Funext`.
 This module contains an erased postulate of function extensionality.
-The idea is that it should be safe to use this postulate (in the absence of any Agda bugs):
+The idea is that it should be safe to use this postulate (under :option:`--safe` and in the absence of any Agda bugs):

      * If `--erased-matches` is not used, then canonicity should hold for non-erased terms (if all opaque definitions are made